terramate-io/terramate/docs/config-overview.md

 code generation to flexible orchestration by allowing control of stacks order of execution.

-In order to do so, Terramate works with configuration files that have the suffixes:
+To do so, Terramate works with configuration files that have the suffixes:

 * `tm`